Tools for Your Carrying / Lifting Needs

 - Carpet Poles: Rolled carpets can be heavy and difficult to carry.
 In some cases, they may also be stored high on shelves, making them dangerous for employees to pull down.
-Carpet poles allow the driver to insert the pole into a rolled carpet’s middle, lifting the carpet from its shelf and moving it another location.
+Forklift rug rams or carpet poles allow the driver to insert the pole into a rolled carpet’s middle, lifting the carpet from its shelf and moving it another location.

 - Drum Handlers: If you use a fiber, steel or plastic chimed drum, a drum handler is what you need.
 They are generally available in light, medium and heavy duty models with capacities that range from 750lbs. to 4000lbs. capacity.

 - Forklift Forks: Forged forklift forks are manufactured in pairs, assuring you that every set of forks you purchase will be even in tip thickness and blade height.
 A locking pin kit comes standard on each forklift replacement fork to keep blade in place on lift truck.
 They are usually available in a Class 2 or Class 3 mount, in lengths up to 96”.

 - Forklift Extensions: A forklift fork extension allows handling of large and odd-shaped loads with better stability and reduced product damage.
 Simply slide the forklift extension over the fork and the fork extension will lie on top of your fork and lock under the fork hanger.

 - Boxed Fork Extensions: A boxed forklift extension is used for higher capacity, handling 4,000 lbs. per pair, opposed to the 2,500 lbs. capacity on standard extensions.
 They are designed to be used on shaft-mount forks, but can be used on almost any type of forklift forks.